Novation Bass Station II

 These kinds of Function-key parameter changes are always a bit of a compromise but a few hours with the BassStation II should find you reaching for them with confidence.
 It will be interesting to see how Novation include them if, like the original, the keyboard Bass Station II spawns a rack-mount brother.

-When programming, don't expect to be overly aided by the display, which is of the numerical, three-digit LED type, only adorned with > and < lights to show whether a parameter's value is higher or lower than its preset value.
+When programming, don't expect to be overly aided by the display, which is of the numerical, three-digit LED type, only adorned with > and

 Again, whilst this is a compromise, it does encourage you to use your ears rather than your eyes and is therefore no bad thing. ￼￼￼￼￼Programming the Bass Station II is hugely rewarding and it's capable of much more than bass sounds bad thing.
 Programming the Bass Station II is hugely rewarding and, like its predecessor, it's capable of much more than bass sounds.